ebozag/DiscreteEventsSimulation-TraceDriven/README.md

 We have modified the code to change the original stochastic simulation into a trace-driven approach.

-We also have included some Python scripts as an example on how to use shell scriting to process the results from the simulation program.
+We also have included some Python scripts as an example on how to use shell scripting to process the results from the simulation program.

 The folder structure of the project is: